- Phillips Hall | Room 614 | Office hours (Spring 2020): Tu/Th 12pm-2pm | By appointment

 - [email protected]

-Emily MacLeod is a PhD student in English at the George Washington University.
+Emily MacLeod is a PhD candidate in English at the George Washington University.
 Her research interests include Shakespeare and early modern drama, with a particular interest in race, disability, repertory, and performance practices across historical periods.
 She holds a MA in Shakespeare Studies from King’s College London/Shakespeare’s Globe and a BA in drama from Vassar College.
-She has worked professionally as a teaching artist at Trinity Repertory Company, a director at the American Shakespeare Center Theater Camp, and a dramaturg for TheatreTruck in Massachusetts (The Mill Project, 2017) and Brave Spirits Theatre in Virginia (As You Like It, 2019).
-She has presented conference papers at Shakespeare’s Globe (2016), the European Shakespeare Research Association (2017), and the GW English Graduate Association (2018).
-Her writing on props and the physicality of acting can be found on The Collation, a research blog hosted by the Folger Shakespeare Library, where she participated in Joseph Roach’s seminar, What Acting Is, in fall 2018.
+She has worked professionally as a teaching artist at Trinity Repertory Company and as a director at the American Shakespeare Center Theater Camp.
+She is also an artistic associate of TheatreTruck in Massachusetts and a dramaturg for Brave Spirits Theatre in Virginia.
+Conference presentations include Shakespeare’s Globe (2016), the European Shakespeare Research Association (2017), and the Blackfriars Conference (2019).
+Her writing can be found on The Collation, a research blog hosted by the Folger Shakespeare Library, The Rambling, and the Brave Spirits Theatre blog She also reviews plays for the journal Shakespeare Bulletin.